Albacore/albacore/README.md

 [![Build Status](https://secure.travis-ci.org/Albacore/albacore.png?branch=clean_slate)](http://travis-ci.org/Albacore/albacore)

 This branch is the next official version.
 It is currently being used for numerous builds for us and is free of known bugs.
-It works on RMI 1.9.3 and jRuby.
+It works on RMI 1.9.3.

-# TODO

- * Kill thread from Process#spawn
- * Why isn't #system matching output in NuGet pack?

 ## getting started